wescale/kubernetes-formation/Day-3/1-configmap_secret/tutorial.md

 ## Description

-In this exercise, you will create a k8s secret as well as a k8s configmap to correctly configure a MariaDB database.
+In this exercise, you will create a k8s secret as well as a k8s configmap to correctly configure a MongoDB database.

 ## Project selection and credentials